 First, open the screen where you are able to message your contact, as described above.
 From this screen, tap the name of your contact at the top of the screen.

 From the following screen, tap “View safety number.”

 You will now be brought to a screen which displays a QR code and a ‘safety number.’
 This code will be unique for every different contact you are conversing with.
 Have your contact navigate to the corresponding screen for their conversation with you, so that they have a QR code displayed on their screen as well.

-Back on your device, you can tap on your QR code, which will use the camera to scan the QR code that is displayed on your contact’s screen.
+Now you will be able to use the camera to scan the QR code that is displayed on your contact’s screen.
 Align your camera to the QR code:

 You may want to avoid discussing sensitive topics until you have verified keys with that person.

 Note for power users: The screen displaying your QR code also has an icon to share your safety number in the top-right corner.
 In-person verification is the preferred method, but you may have already authenticated your contact using another secure application.
 Since you’ve already verified your contact, you can safely use the trust established in that application to verify numbers within Signal, without having to be physically in the presence of your contact.
 In this case you can share your safety number with that application by tapping the “share” icon and sending your contact your safety number.